Our vision

 Over time, we intend to add additional vision tests, such as for visual fields and colour vision, as well as an accurate hearing test.

-Enabling accurate self-testing in the community will pave the way for an integrated facility to address the chronic lack of provision of vision and hearing screening for year 4 school children, with all the avoidable health and developmental disadvantages that this brings.
+Enabling accurate self-testing in the community will pave the way for an integrated system to address the chronic lack of provision of vision and hearing screening for year 4 school children, with all the avoidable health and developmental disadvantages that this brings.

 Our leadership